hubrick/vertx-kafka-service/README.md

 * `defaultTopic`: Topic used if no other specified during sending (Required)
 * `brokerList`: The Kafka broker list (Default: localhost:9092)
 * `requiredAcks`: The minimum number of required acks to acknowledge the sending (Default: 1)
+* `type`: This parameter specifies whether the messages are sent asynchronously in a background thread (Default: sync)
+* `maxRetries`: This property will cause the producer to automatically retry a failed send request.
+This property specifies the number of retries when such failures occur (Default: 3)
+* `retryBackoffMs`: Time to wait before each retry (Default: 100)
+* `bufferingMaxMs`: Maximum time to buffer data when using async mode.
+(Default: 5000)
+* `bufferingMaxMessages`: The maximum number of unsent messages that can be queued up the producer when using async mode before either the producer must be blocked or data must be dropped (Default: 10000)
+* `enqueueTimeout`: The amount of time to block before dropping messages when running in async mode and the buffer has reached bufferingMaxMessages (Default: -1)
+* `batchMessageNum`: The number of messages to send in one batch when using async mode (Default: 200)
 * `statsD.prefix`: statsD prefix (Default: vertx.kafka)
 * `statsD.host`: statsD host (Default: localhost)
 * `statsD.port`: statsD port (Default: 8125)